 So far, we do not see a way to pull CTR for paid ads through GA4.
 Google Analytics includes (number of) Google Ads Clicks in the Acquisition Overview report (Reports>Acquisition>Acquisition Overview).

 But without a count of ad impressions, there's no way to calculate the click through rate.
 To get that, you will need to link your Ad Manager to your Google Analytics.
 Then it will start pulling in data like ad impressions so you can find your paid CTR.

 Why it’s important: Click-through rate (CTR) is best for telling you how effective your ad copy or meta tags are.
 If your ad copy or meta-descriptions don’t sound useful, interesting, or appealing to the reader, they won’t click, and your CTR will decrease.
 If people aren’t clicking on your organic listing or ad, you don’t even have a chance to convert them.
 So optimizing your lowest-performing ads or organic listings is a quick way to bring in more traffic since you’re already ranking for them.

-How to go deeper: If you want the CTR of a unique event on your page, you’ll need to set an event on that page and then divide that event by unique visitors to that page.
+How to go deeper: If you want the organic CTR of a unique event on your page, you’ll need to set an event on that page and then divide that event by unique visitors to that page.

+What you can do with this data: You see how effective your top landing pages are at getting users to click through to the next step of your signup or purchasing flow.
+Landing pages with low CTRs should be improved with tactics borrowed from higher CTR landing pages.
 If all of your CTRs are lower than you would like, then take your most important landing page and start performing A/B tests.
 A/B tests have you test two versions of the same landing page that differ in one key way, like a different headline or image.
 After a couple of months, check the CTRs on these two versions and adopt the more successful one.